pubpub-zz/ppInk/readme.md

 ### Hand
   <IMG src="https://user-images.githubusercontent.com/4083478/130368095-bf41c299-5e27-4e6e-b94a-6959afea9258.png" width=200>
+  if you press ctrl or shift, you will engage momentarily line tool.

 ### Rectangle
   <IMG src="https://user-images.githubusercontent.com/4083478/130368108-db7a8dd2-e465-4ebe-923d-bf573cfa53c6.png" width=200>
+  when drawing, if you use right-click, the drawing will be centered on the click down.

 ### Ellipsis
   <IMG src="https://user-images.githubusercontent.com/4083478/130368123-469c7ee4-d28e-44b2-8467-2d70b437e321.png" width=200>
+  when drawing, if you use right-click, the drawing will be centered on the click down.

 ---
 for these three drawing tools, clicks scroll through the following filling options:</BR>
 <i>no filling  &rarr; colored (filled) area &rarr; outer filling (interior remains empty) &rarr; white filling &rarr; black filling</i>